timersys/facebook-login/README.md

-# facebook-login
+# Facebook login WordPress plugin
-Facebook login plugin for WordPress
+Facebook Login for developers... and everyone else .
+Simple adds a facebook login button into wp-login.php and let you use fb avatars, period.